 A battle against all odds

-Yet the movement for Jobs for Women grows.
-From handfuls camping at the company gates, the struggle expands to hundreds of diverse women fighting a class action to win jobs, supported by a growing collection of allies.
+And where the company had bottomless pockets for its legal defence, the women struggled even to access the most basic legal aid.
+Yet the movement for Jobs for Women grew.
+From handfuls camping at the company gates, the struggle expanded to hundreds of diverse women fighting a class action to win jobs, supported by a growing collection of allies.

 View some inspiring images from the campaign.

-Why a feature film?
+Why a documentary feature film?

 Jobs for Women is a true story that changed the situation for women across Australia.
 It is a story that is virtually unknown, it needs to be told.

 The Jobs for Women 'stars' are not politicians nor celebrities nor figureheads of any kind - but working class women who, through tireless grassroots struggle and by gathering support and building alliances, stood up to a seemingly unbeatable foe, Broken Hill Pty Ltd.